paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

   (C) any morale, welfare, or recreation facility or service.

+**(c) Use of Operational Energy Cost Savings.—** The amount that remains available for obligation under subsection (a) that relates to operational energy cost savings realized by the Department shall be used for the implementation of additional operational energy resilience, efficiencies, mission assurance, energy conservation, or energy security within the department, agency, or instrumentality that realized that savings.

-**(c) Treatment of Certain Financial Incentives.—** Financial incentives received from gas or electric utilities under [section 2913 of this title](./chapter-173-energy-security.md#section-2913) shall be credited to an appropriation designated by the Secretary of Defense.
+**(d) Treatment of Certain Financial Incentives.—** Financial incentives received from gas or electric utilities under [section 2913 of this title](./chapter-173-energy-security.md#section-2913) shall be credited to an appropriation designated by the Secretary of Defense.
 Amounts so credited shall be merged with the appropriation to which credited and shall be available for the same purposes and the same period as the appropriation with which merged.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (a).
+Pub.
+L. 116–283 inserted “and, in the case of operational energy, from both training and operational missions,” after “under [section 2913 of this title](./chapter-173-energy-security.md#section-2913),”.

+2019—Subsec. (a).
+Pub.
+L. 116–92, § 317(1), substituted “subsection (b) or (c), as the case may be,” for “subsection (b)”.

+Subsec. (b).
+Pub.
+L. 116–92, § 317(2), substituted “Except as provided in subsection (c) with respect to operational energy cost savings, the Secretary of Defense” for “The Secretary of Defense” in introductory provisions.

+Subsecs. (c), (d).
+Pub.
+L. 116–92, § 317(3), (4), added subsec. (c) and redesignated former subsec. (c) as (d).

 2018—Subsec. (b)(1).
 Pub.
 L. 115–232 inserted “, including energy resilience and energy conservation construction projects,” after “energy security measures”.

 2017—Subsec. (b)(1).
 Pub.
 L. 115–91, § 2832, substituted “energy resilience, mission assurance, weather damage repair and prevention, energy conservation, and” for “energy conservation and”.